sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 }
 ```

 Everything is set up, so now we can move to actual testing.
-We want to have tests as close as production environment, so
+Our goal is to create a similar test environment to the
+production one, so
-we will not be satisfied using some in memory database for search testing.
-In this case Testcontainers becomes handy and
+we won't be satisfied using some in-memory database for search testing.
+In this case, Testcontainers becomes handy and
-on top of that, we don't want to create boilerplate code only for test purposes, so we can use Instancio in that matter:
+on top of that, we don't have to create boilerplate code only for test purposes, so we can use Instancio in that matter:

 ```groovy
 @Testcontainers